©Ph. Delval

 But first of all… a little history is in order

-More than 6,000 warships and landing craft brought more than 130,000 soldiers across the Channel with the support of thousands of aircraft.
-14,000 of them were Canadians, making Canada the third largest troop contributor after the United States and Great Britain.
+More than 6,000 warships and landing craft transported over 130,000 soldiers across the English Channel, supported by thousands of aircraft.
+14,000 of them were Canadians, making Canada the third-largest contributor of troops after the United States and Great Britain.

-They landed on the beach sector codenamed Juno, liberating the communes of Graye-sur-Mer to Saint-Aubin-sur-Mer.
+They landed on the beach sector codenamed Juno, liberating the towns from Graye-sur-Mer to Saint-Aubin-sur-Mer.

-It should be remembered that the young soldiers who came to fight in Europe were volunteers.
+It is worth noting that the young soldiers who came to fight in Europe were volunteers.

-The Juno Beach Centre is certainly one of the best designed for children.
-Count on 1h30 of visit.
+The Juno Beach Centre is certainly one of the best-designed centers for children.

 1# A museum geared towards the younger generation